wangziqi2013/wangziqi2013.github.io/_posts/2021-08-21-fast-allocation-and-dealloaction.markdown

 object deallocation, while usually non-trivial on such allocators, can be optimized by leveraging bulk object deallocation, which is not uncommon in many scenarios, and thus be amortized across objects with the same lifetime.

+The paper discusses two previous storage management algorithms: First-fit and quick-fit.
+In first-fit, all free blocks that are part of the process's address space but not yet allocated for usage are maintained in a single linked list, called the free list.
+When an allocation of size k is requested, the allocator searches the free list, and allocates the first block in the list whose size is larger than k.